microsoft/z3guide/website/docs-smtlib/01 - logic/01 - intro.md

 :::

-Z3 is a low level tool.
+Z3 is a low-level tool.
 It is best used as a component in the context of other tools that require solving logical formulas.
 Consequently, Z3 exposes a number of API facilities to make it convenient for tools to map into Z3, but there are no stand-alone editors or user-centric facilities for interacting with Z3.
 The language syntax used in the front ends favor simplicity in contrast to linguistic convenience.

 ## SMTLIB Format

 > This tutorial uses Z3's frontend for the [SMTLIB format](http://smtlib.cs.uiowa.edu/).

-The format is a community standard used by several SMT solvers.
+The SMTLIB format is a community standard used by several SMT solvers.
-It uses LISP like syntax to make it easy for tools to serialize and de-serialize models.
+It uses LISP-like syntax to make it easy for tools to serialize and de-serialize models.
-On the flip-side it is not optimized for human readability.
+On the flip-side, it is not optimized for human readability.
-The SMTLIB initiative defines several theories and z3 supports all main theories in the SMTLIB2 format.
+The SMTLIB initiative defines several theories, and Z3 supports all main theories in the SMTLIB2 format.
 This tutorial cross-references the definitions of theories in relevant sections.

 :::tip